A Perspective on Time towards Wireless 6G: Conclusion and Future Vision

+However, as wireless systems evolve towards 6G, the ambition to immerse the digital into the physical reality will increase and the real-time requirements posed to the wireless connectivity will become even more stringent.
+Recent research has brought a number of other timing measures, such as the Age of Information or Age of Loop , that are more suitable to characterize the overall real-time operation compared to a mere optimization of a latency parameter.
+A more general framework of the operations that involve the network is then necessary, as well as a wider view of timing: in this paper we have provided a panoramic view on the field of timing measures and defined a general statistical framework that offers their systematic characterization.

+In our vision, the interaction between the digital and physical world is a key component of future networks: as the constraints on timing are often inherently analog, i.e., depend on decisions and events in the physical world, the digital part of the system, consisting of communication, computation, memory, and control, needs to be considered as a whole, and timing optimization needs to become more flexible than traditional latency minimization.
+The development of metrics such as \gls{aoi} and \gls{voi}, as well as the integration of applications such as learning and consensus protocols into the timing characterization, is a step towards a more holistic view of communication, in which the most important data are transmitted at the right time to enable the applications, associating \emph{semantics} to measurements and signaling~\cite{popovski2020semantic,kountouris2020semantics,uysal2021semantics}.
+This transformation is critical for providing a new type of connectivity, which can go beyond the limited, predefined classes of 5G.

-In this paper we have provided a panoramic view on the field of timing measures and defined a general statistical framework that offers their systematic characterization.
-We have presented the usefulness of the proposed framework in different communication models, identified the basic trade-offs and established the relation between different types of characterization of timing.
+In this work, we have presented the immediate and future usefulness of the proposed framework in different communication models, identified the basic trade-offs and established the relation between different types of characterization of timing.
 The objective of the paper is to provide a tutorial view on this emerging area and offer the general statistical framework for timing as a tool for defining and solving problems in real-time wireless communication systems.